Skip to main content

 4. Stolen checkbook

-Experiencing fraud with a single check is bad enough, but a stolen checkbook yields as many opportunities for fraud as there are checks.
+Experiencing fraud with a single check is bad enough, but a stolen checkbook gives scammers as many opportunities for fraud as there are checks.
 Scammers can easily write checks for any amount and forge your signature.
-Because it can take a few days to process a check, serious damage can occur before you notice.
+While most checks clear within one to two days, there are exceptions that can delay the process to up to seven days — if you don’t realize it, serious damage can occur during this time.

 How to help prevent: